 We also have our lab that can perform a Filamentous identification lab analyses of your own MLSS for more information

 This filament is very common in grease and oil environments.
 There are actually many different species grouped under the name Nocardioforms.
 Don't get overly technical.
 When trying to determine species, stick to the basics, and focus on the causes and controls of the filaments present.
-The main point of any filamentous identification is not to get a PhD, but to fix your plant!
+The main point of any filamentous identification is not to get a PhD, but to fix your wastewater treatment plant!

 Relatively short, non-motile filaments (10-20 µm).
 Irregularly bent filaments with true branching and cell septa without constrictions.
 Branched mycelium is often observed on this filament.
 Cells are irregular (1.0 x 1.0-2.0 µm).
 Filaments are found within the floc structure causing open, lacy, diffuse floc or free in the bulk solution.
 The filament staining is strongly Gram positive and Neisser negative with Neisser positive granules observed frequently.
 Short clear spaces may occur in the filament.
 Usually easy to identify due to its staining characteristics and branching.
 Intracellular PHB granules frequently observed.
 No sulfur granules.
 No attached growth or sheath present.
 It is the most common cause of foaming, not bulking.
 Causes floating sludge.

 Microthrix parvicella lacks the branching that Nocardia has, although it is similar.

 This filament is usually found in wastewater environments where there low F/M (0.05-0.2 lbs BOD) and with a long MCRT (10-40 days) but with high grease or FOG.
 High wastewater grease and fat content are usually the biggest cause.
 Found more commonly in the warmer temperatures.
 Municipalities that have high grease in lift stations can have high problems with this filament as well as M. parvicella.